xan1242/UnwiishedPS2Debug/README.md

 By default, the FPS display only updates every 8th frame (1/8th framerate).
 If you want to disable this, press the toggle button and it will go into the "constant" mode.
 Please be aware that this may affect performance.

+NOTE: nnPrint currently has an issue where it doesn't draw on top of everything, so you may see the printouts be affected by effects and rendered behind the pause menu.

 ## Compatibility

 Currently it is only compatible with the EU build (SLES-55380).